While Charlie Wiser does not use any alts on social media, it's up to others to decide whether or not they want or need alts. Not my business.

 Two weeks later (July 10, 2021), 26forty_stop took up where iatt21 left off, still talking about TAA.
 After July 18 passed without incident, she revealed TAA was a Korean-American from Philadelphia named David.
 The subreddit r/Throawaylien has many posts from people impacted by that LARP.

 26forty_stop said Opaque_Ghost was one of TAA’s alts.
 Opaque_Ghost had been trying to puzzle out the meaning of 26forty_stop’s previous usernames, concluding in January 2022 that they referred to coordinates which another user, greatbrownbear, had just posted about - being the supposed location of an underground pyramid in Alaska.

-But back to Anjali: after her press conference (Aug 2021), 26forty_stop claimed in DMs that the government gave her and others like her, such as TAA and Anjali, mandates and directives to discredit ufology.
-But Anjali, she said, had gone off-script and was antagonistic towards 26forty_stop for "creating skepticism" (26forty_stop and her previous alt only ever posted a couple of insignificant comments about Anjali) and she would be "removed".
-(Anjali stopped posting mid-October, 2021 after her subreddit r/TranscensionProject took off.)
+But back to Anjali: after her press conference (Aug 2021), 26forty_stop claimed in DMs (which I acquired from the recipient) that the government gave her and others like her, such as TAA and Anjali, mandates and directives to discredit ufology.
+But Anjali, she said, had gone off-script and was antagonistic towards 26forty_stop for "creating skepticism".
+26forty_stop and her previous alt only ever posted a couple of insignificant comments about Anjali, so perhaps she was referring to DMs between them, which she apparently no longer had.
+She said in a DM that Anjali would be "removed".

 A DM forwarded to me shows 26forty_stop asking Anjali to "absorb the gravity of your role in your endeavors" and Anjali berating her for her arrogance.